 We can also use rhythm in our architecture and construction designs to create homes, offices, and buildings connected to the life-enhancing energy and rhythm of the sun.
 Imagine using the solar pattern of the sun, the solsticial quadrilateral as the foundational pattern of the home, then adding more rhythms in the very walls with the frame, in the roof with the beams.
 Then more rhythms can be layered in the design with window size and spacing, doors, walls, and so on.
 Another example of using rhythm within your home is with the flooring.
 We are doing some remodeling and putting marble on the floor.
 Instead of using a random size, we are using a size that corresponds to the solsticial quadrilateral of our latitude.
 Another idea is setting fence posts in a rhythm, planting a hedge or other plants in a rhythm.
 We are only limited by our imagination.
 In doing so, we create happy and healthy homes with a bit of magic.
 The secret lies in the rhythm of the sun.

 © All Rights Reserved Boulder Centre for Master Builders.

-Join us for the Secrets of Sacred Geometry Certification Course in Boulder, on the East Coast or in Guatemala to learn more about the magic of rhythm and how to use it in your life.
+Join us for the Secrets of Sacred Geometry Certification Course on the East Coast, May 9 – 16, 2020 to learn more about the magic of rhythm and how to use it in your life.
 We also offer an article about the Magic of Measurement: The Ether Effect when you sign up for our newsletter.
 The article gives you precise measurements of the rhythm of Ether to experiment with.
 Using this measurement in a rhythm will give you a taste of how this works in your life.
 Drop us a line and let us know how measurement and rhythm are working for you!